-About 10 kilometers of groomed trails are now available for the 2018-2019 ski season.
+About 10 kilometres of groomed trails are now available for the 2018-2019 ski season.
 The first trails of the Nordic Centre were set during the fall of 2013.
 A bridge across the Lizard Creek was installed in November 2014 to give access to additional trails (in purple and yellow on the map).
 The bypass trail ”The Runt” was added in the fall of 2015.
 The Lizard Creek loop is a new short trail running along the Galloway loop trail.

 How to get there: To reach the Elk Valley Nordic Centre, go west from Fernie on highway 3.
 At 3 km from the bridge, turn right at the Island Lake Lodge sign.
 Follow the road for 0.9 km to the Mt.
 Fernie Provincial Park sign.
 Turn left into the overflow parking lot at 0.2 km.
 The trail head is located on your left about 50 m before the parking lot and it is indicated by a sign.
 A trail map is posted at the kiosk located in the clearing.
 Please NO DOGS ON THE TRAILS at any time.
 Note that more walking trails are located at the far end of the parking lot.
 Enjoy!